samogorm/loki/readme.md

 # Authentication API

 ## Description
 A re-usable authentication API that allows a user to submit their email and password and returns a valid access token.

 ## Minimum Requirements
 * NodeJS 10.16.0+
+* MongoDB

 ## Get Started With This Repo